gzahn/Mangrove_PlantParts_MG/README.md

 3. Gene prediction with metaeuk (database)
 4. KO assignment with kofamscan
 5. Gene Ontology and PFam terms attached with custom scripts
+	- Bash scripts for reference.
+Need to adjust file paths to match new structure and local machines